 Given the nature of the examination, it is best to take the CPCE as close to graduation as possible.
 Students are encouraged to take the CPCE in their 5th term if seeking a master’s degree and in their 2nd term if they are seeking a PPS credential only.

 The CPCE will be administered at the University of Redlands (on the main campus) three times yearly.
 Students who have failed an examination and do not want to wait until the next administration of it at the University of Redlands can work with the designated Assistant Director of Academic Advising in the Office of Student Success (OSS) to arrange an individualized date at one of the Pearson Examination Centers.
-The cost associated, however, at off-site testing centers may differ from the cost associated with the University of Redlands main campus CPCE test administration.
+The cost associated, however, at off-site testing centers differs from the cost associated with the University of Redlands main campus CPCE test administration.

 The designated Assistant Director of Academic Advising can help with the registration process for the CPCE.
 Students must register a minimum of one month prior to the administration date of the exam.